steven-ww/robot-wars/frontend/README.md

 ## Git Hooks

-This project uses [Husky](https://typicode.github.io/husky/) to manage Git hooks and ensure code quality.
+This project is part of a larger Robot Wars repository that uses [Husky](https://typicode.github.io/husky/) to manage Git hooks and ensure code quality at the repository level.

 ### Pre-commit Hook

-Before each commit, the following checks are automatically run:
+Before each commit to the repository, the following frontend checks are automatically run:

 1. **ESLint** - Checks for code style and potential issues
 2. **Tests** - Runs all test suites to ensure functionality